New Amsterdam

-By 1655, the population of New Netherland had grown to 2,000 people, with 1,500 living in New Amsterdam.
+By 1655, the population of New Netherland had grown to over 2,000 people, with a 1,500 majority residing in the city of New Amsterdam.
 By 1664, the population of New Netherland had risen to almost 9,000 people, 2,500 of whom lived in New Amsterdam, 1,000 lived near Fort Orange, and the remainder in other towns and villages.

-In 1664, the English took over New Amsterdam and renamed it New York after the Duke of York (later James II & VII).
+In 1664, the English military seized control over New Amsterdam and renamed it New York after the Duke of York (later James II & VII).
 After the Second Anglo-Dutch War of 1665–67, England and the United Provinces of the Netherlands agreed to the status quo in the Treaty of Breda.
-The English kept the island of Manhattan, the Dutch giving up their claim to the town and the rest of the colony, while the English formally abandoned Surinam in South America, and the island of Run in the East Indies to the Dutch, confirming their control of the valuable Spice Islands.
-What was once New Amsterdam became New York City's downtown, today known as Lower Manhattan.
+The English kept the island of Manhattan, the Dutch giving up their claim to New Amsterdam and the rest of the colony, while the English formally abandoned Surinam in South America, and the island of Run in the East Indies to the Dutch, confirming their control of the valuable Spice Islands.
+The area occupied by New Amsterdam is now Lower Manhattan.